Coverage Types for Commercial Trucks

 Bobtail coverage provides liability protection for the truck driver in the event of an accident or damage caused while operating the truck without a trailer.
 It covers expenses related to bodily injury and property damage that may occur during these trips.
 Without bobtail coverage, truck owners could be exposed to significant financial risk if an accident were to happen.

-See also Role of Customer Service in Truck Insurance
+See also Advertising Campaigns for Truck Insurance

 It is important to note that bobtail coverage is different from non-trucking liability coverage, which covers truck drivers while they are using their trucks for personal reasons.
 Bobtail coverage specifically applies to situations where the truck is being operated without a trailer.